 Participants must be instructed on the use of tack.
-(Refer Leadership - Routine activity briefing section 7.6.1 for further details.)
+(Refer section 7.6.1 Leadership - Routine horse trail ride instruction for further details.)

 Girths/cinches must be checked before commencement of ride.

 Girths/cinches should be checked again after the horse(s) have warmed up and then periodically as required thereafter.